gradle/declarative-gradle/docs/getting-started/README.md

 Since then, we've been working hard on several fronts to create the first early access preview (EAP) for Declarative Gradle.

 !!! info
-    With the first EAP, we would like you to try out what we have built so far and to give us [feedback](../CONTRIBUTING.md).
+    With the first EAP, we would like you to try out what we have built so far.

     Declarative Gradle is **ready** for trying out our provided sample projects for Java, Kotlin and Android applications.